aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 Since the `Illuminate\Routing\Router` class does not define an `auth()` method, the `__call` method of the `Illuminate\Routing\Router` instance is called instead.
 This method checks to see if an `auth()` method exists, in its `$macros` array that it inherits from its `Macroable` trait.

-It finds that it does exists because it was added to the `macros` array from the `AuthRouteMethods` class from the Laravel UI packege by the Laravel UI packege provider as described in the previous sections.
+It finds that it does exists because it was added to the `macros` array from the `AuthRouteMethods` class from the Laravel UI package by the Laravel UI package provider as described in the previous sections.

 Since the `auth()` method exists the `$this->macroCall($method, $parameters)` method, inherited from its `Macroable` trait, is called.

 Actually the `macroCall` method is just an alias for the `__call` instance method of the `Macroable` class.
 The alias is declared inline in the `use Macroable{__call as macroCall;}` trait statement in the `Illuminate\Routing\Router` class shown below: